 While MPLS offers numerous benefits, it also comes with its own set of challenges and considerations that businesses need to be aware of.

-- Cost: Higher expenses due to dedicated circuits and service fees.
+- Cost: Higher expenses due to dedicated circuits and maintenance.

 - Complexity: Requires specialized knowledge for setup and management.

-- Scalability: Can be less flexible in rapidly changing environments.
+- Scalability: Can be challenging to scale in rapidly growing networks.

-- Vendor Lock-In: Limited options for switching providers without significant changes.
+- Vendor Lock-In: Limited flexibility in switching providers.

 Frequently Asked Questions about MPLS